Originally published in Business Reporter, a Telegraph supplement, James Jenkinson speaks on predictive analytics.

 James Jenkinson, vice president at Efficio, says:

-Add to this the fact that suppliers – rather than the client organization – typically hold a large proportion of this data, and the challenge of gathering inconsistent input data into a single location to provide comparable output data is clearly evident.
+Add to this the fact that suppliers – rather than the client organisation – typically hold a large proportion of this data, and the challenge of gathering inconsistent input data into a single location to provide comparable output data is clearly evident.

 Identifying cost savings

-Predictive analytics provides a detailed and long-term view across different business units of the goods and services required by an organization based on historical data.
+Predictive analytics provides a detailed and long-term view across different business units of the goods and services required by an organisation based on historical data.
 It puts businesses on the front foot and improves the bargaining power of procurement teams by giving them longer lead times to plan and source what the business requires.
 Goods and services can be procured in the most efficient way and deliver maximum value for money, for example by reducing inventory costs and through more efficient resource allocation.

 Having this type of information at your fingertips is invaluable.
 It allows you to order the right things, at the right time and for the right price – reducing your capital requirements substantially.
 At the same time, you can monitor budget against demand forecast to ensure you continue to meet targets.